-- Digital rectal examination – involves a doctor inserting a gloved finger into your rectum to feel the back of the prostate gland.
+- Digital rectal examination – the specialist inserts a gloved finger into your rectum to feel the back of the prostate.

-These tests, used separately or in combination, can only indicate changes in the prostate gland.
-They are not diagnostic tests.
-If either show an abnormality your doctor will refer you to a urologist for further evaluation.
+These tests, used separately or in combination, only show changes in the prostate.
+They do not diagnose cancer.
+If either test shows an abnormality, your GP will refer you to a urologist for further evaluation.

 Further tests include :

-- Biopsy – small amounts of tissue are taken from different parts of your prostate using a special needle, and are then sent to a lab where a pathologist examines the tissue.
+- Biopsy – small amounts of tissue are taken from different parts of your prostate using a special needle and are then sent to a laboratory where a pathologist examines the tissue for cancer cells.